uDanielBispo/uDanielBispo/README.md

 #### I am Daniel, is nice to see you here.
 Please feel free to look all my repositories 😄
 - Working as Web Apps and BI Analyst at Prysmian Group
-- FATEC - technology college here in Sorocaba/BR
+- FATEC - technology college (Graduated)
-  - 8° period

 <br>